 The plain language of N.C.G.S. § 62-110.1 authorizes the Commission to consider all costs associated with the construction of the proposed generating facility.
 Specifically, the statue provides that, "[a]s a condition for receiving a certificate, the applicant shall file an estimate of construction costs in such detail as the Commission may require . . . and no certificate shall be granted unless the Commission has approved the estimated construction costs and made a finding that construction will be consistent with the Commission's plan for expansion of electric generating capacity."
 N.C.G.S. § 62-110.1(e); see also Friesian Order, at 16.
-While Juno has received its initial study estimating network upgrades of \$89,682,000, which is significantly higher than Juno predicted and well over the \$4.00/MWh LCOT, at this time, the Facility has yet to complete the study process and cannot provide a definitive cost estimate of the upgrades required to interconnect the Facility.
-And while the Commission can consider all costs, the Commission does not believe that these costs are certain enough at this time.
+While Juno has received its initial study estimating network upgrades of

+\$89,682,000, which is significantly higher than Juno predicted and well over the \$4.00/MWh LCOT, Aat this time, the Facility has yet to complete the study process and cannot provide a definitive cost estimate of the upgrades required to interconnect the Facility.
+And while the Commission can consider all costs, the Commission does not believe that these costs are certain enough at this time. be studied for interconnection and a cost estimate to interconnect the Facility cannot be provided by the Applicant.
+And while it is true that the Commission can consider all costs, they must be costs supported by competent evidence, not just any costs.

 Due to the current position of the Facility in the TCS process, the Commission finds that it is premature to determine an appropriate LCOT value that would be reasonable to utilize as a cost estimate for interconnection of the Facility.
-Even though the Facility has received its Phase 1 results, it is possible that the costs could increase significantly in later phases of the study.
+Even thoughence the Facility has received its Phase 1 results, it is possible that the costs could increase significantly in later phases of the study.
 In response to a data request, Juno concedes that it is not unusual for cost estimates to double between System Impact Study and Facilities Study.
-Tr. vol. The Commission has seen examples of the volatility of these estimates.
+Tr. vol. 3, 26.
+The Commission has seen examples of the volatility of these estimates.
 In the Friesian docket, for example, the initial cost estimate for the same network upgrades increased from \$116 million to \$224.4 million due to updated labor and environmental cost estimates.
 Id. at 27.
 Furthermore, it is unknown at this time if any affected systems will be impacted and how those costs will be studied within the TCS process and timeline.
 While the Applicant proposes to fund the upgrade costs over the \$4.00/MWh LCOT value, the Commission is unconvinced that FERC will allow such an arrangement.
 This is discussed in more detail in the Evidence and Conclusions for Finding of Fact 10.

 As the Applicant noted, Facilities Study results are not expected until the first quarter of 2023, and currently there are upward pressures on transmission rates in general.
 Tr. vol. 1 Errata, 94.
-Witness Miller testified that those pressures
+Witness Miller testified that those pressures include (1) increasing materials and labor costs, and (2) the tendency of these costs to increase with increased solar penetration on the system.
+Id.
+At the hearing, witness Levitas also stated that it appears transmission network upgrade costs are increasing.
+Id. at 181.